pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 Open this ngrok URL in another computer if you want.
 Once again, you should see the same page.
-Our local server is now available publicly.

-The only disadvantage is that this URL is not permanent.
-If you restart ngrok, it will give you another URL.
+This means that our *local* server is now available *publicly*.
+The only disadvantage to using ngrok for server exposure is that this URL is not permanent. __If you restart ngrok, it will give you another URL__.

 You can specify a subdomain, for example, to get the URL  `http://chat.ngrok.io` use the command:
 ```